kedro-org/kedro/docs/source/contribution/development_for_databricks.md

 To make developing Kedro for Databricks easier, Kedro comes with a `Makefile` target named `databricks-build` that automates the process of building a wheel file and installing this on your Databricks cluster to save development time.

-### Setup the Databricks CLI to test a Kedro build
+### How to set up the Databricks CLI to test a Kedro build

 Before you use `make databricks-build`, you must [set up the Databricks CLI](https://docs.databricks.com/dev-tools/cli/index.html#set-up-the-cli).